mathnet/mathnet-numerics/CONTRIBUTING.md

 ## Getting Started

 - Make sure you have a [GitHub account](https://github.com/signup/free), it's free.
+- Please configure a proper name and email address in git ([how to](https://help.github.com/articles/set-up-git)).
 - Fork the [mainline repository](https://github.com/mathnet/mathnet-numerics) on GitHub ([how to](https://help.github.com/articles/fork-a-repo)).

 We use the [Fork & Pull Model](https://help.github.com/articles/using-pull-requests/), as common for GitHub projects.
 If you've already contributed to another GitHub project then you're all set.
 If not, [here is another  introduction](https://gun.io/blog/how-to-github-fork-branch-and-pull-request/).